 The statistical theory of isotropic turbulence will be presented first, which covers the kinematics and dynamics of isotropic turbulence.
 Specific topics include correlation function, scales, correlation coefficients between derivatives of the velocities, and between pressure and velocity, the propagation of correlation in time, the law of decay of isotropic turbulence, the spectrum of turbulence, dissipation of energy, the relation between spectrum and correlation, diffusion by continuous movements, and diffusion in isotropic turbulence.
-Following the statistical theory, data from Direct Numerical Simulation on the statistics and coherent structures of turbulent flat-plate boundary layer will be discussed.
-Semi-empirical turbulence models will be presented.
-Topics related to turbulence in stratified medium such as the Monin-Obukhov length will be discussed.
+Following the statistical theory, data from Direct Numerical Simulation on the statistics and coherent structures of turbulence in stratified medium such as the Monin-Obukhov length will be discussed.